graphql-compose/graphql-compose-modules/README.md

 ## API

-For now I provide basic overview of available API methods and I will describe them later.
+For now here is provided basic overview of the available API methods.
+Then detailed information will be provided later.

 ### Main API method:

-- `buildSchema(module: NodeModule, opts: BuildOptions): GraphQLSchema` – use this method for creating graphql schema from folder
+- `buildSchema(module: NodeModule, opts: BuildOptions): GraphQLSchema` – use this method for creating graphql schema from directory

 ### Advanced API methods:

-The following methods helps to use schema composition, applying middlewares and schema transformation via visitor pattern:
+The following methods help to use schema composition, applying middlewares and schema transformation via visitor pattern:

 ![overview](./docs/diagrams/ast-transformation.drawio.svg)

 - `directoryToAst(module: NodeModule, options: DirectoryToAstOptions): AstRootNode` – traverses directories and construct AST for your graphql entrypoints
 - `astToSchema(ast: AstRootNode, opts: AstToSchemaOptions): SchemaComposer` – converts AST to GraphQL Schema
-- `astMerge(...asts: Array<AstRootNode>): AstRootNode` – combines several ASTs to one AST (helps compose several graphql schemas)
+- `astMerge(...asts: Array<AstRootNode>): AstRootNode` – combines several ASTs to one AST (helps compose several graphql schemas which may be distributed via npm packages)
-- `astVisitor(ast: AstRootNode, visitor: AstVisitor): void` – modify AST via visitor pattern
+- `astVisitor(ast: AstRootNode, visitor: AstVisitor): void` – modify AST via visitor pattern.
+This method is used for construction of your AST transformers.